Question

 How to fix Cloudflare 525 with Nginx

-Cloudflare 525 means the edge reached your server but could not finish TLS handshake.
-On Nginx, the root cause is usually one of three things: wrong cert chain, wrong server block/SNI, or broken TLS listener on 443.
+Cloudflare 525 means the edge reached your server but could not finish the TLS handshake.
+On Nginx, the root cause is usually one of four things: wrong certificate chain, wrong server block/SNI, broken TLS listener on 443, or a firewall/load balancer that interrupts TLS before Nginx can answer.

 Triage in the order operators actually use